-Indonesia’s machiavellian manoeuvres bulldozed chasms between Melanesian politicians and their communities, especially in PNG and Fiji which both endorsed Indonesia’s application (rather than West Papua’s).
-The split between the MSG’s ‘older, bigger brothers’ and ‘younger, smaller siblings’ (Vanuatu, Solomons, the Kanak of New Caledonia) forced MSG CHAIR MANESSAH SOGAVARE (Prime Minister, Solomon Islands) to accept both applications for membership.
-This angered many Melanesians, because it would enable a large wealthy mostly Muslim Asian state to sit in the motherhouse of four tiny predominately Christian Pacific nations.
-The MSG Secretariat decided to review its guidelines before formally responding to the applications.
+Indonesia’s machiavellian manoeuvres bulldozed chasms between Melanesian politicians and their communities, especially in PNG and Fiji whose leaders eventually endorsed Indonesia’s application for MSG membership (rather than West Papua’s).
+This decision by the MSG’s ‘older, bigger brothers’ divided them from the ‘younger, smaller siblings’ (Vanuatu, Solomons, the Kanak of New Caledonia), forcing the MSG Chair, Manessah Sogavare (Prime Minister, Solomon Islands) to accept both West Papua’s and Indonesia’s applications.
+This angered many, because it would enable a large wealthy mostly Muslim Asian state to sit in the motherhouse of four tiny predominately Christian Pacific nations.
+As a compromise, the MSG Secretariat decided to review its guidelines before formally responding to the applications.

-In 2016, the leaders of Polynesian and Miconesian nations—namely Tonga, Marshall Islands, Tuvalu, Nauru, Samoa—joined the MSG petitioners as a PACIFIC COALITION FOR WEST PAPUA.
-Based at Hawai’i University, the Coalition initiated debate in the 71st UN General Assembly for West Papua to be reinserted on the UN DECOLONIZATION LIST from which it had been removed in 1969 after the New York Agreement’s fradulent Act of Free Choice ballot [see below, Pacific Coalition for West Papua, December 2016].
+In 2016, the leaders of Polynesian and Miconesian nations—namely Tonga, Marshall Islands, Tuvalu, Nauru, Palau—joined the MSG petitioners as a PACIFIC COALITION FOR WEST PAPUA.
+Based at Hawai’i University, the Coalition initiated debate in the 71st UN General Assembly for West Papua to be reinserted on the UN DECOLONIZATION LIST, from which it was removed in 1969 after the New York Agreement’s fradulent Act of Free Choice ballot [see Note 2 below, Pacific Coalition for West Papua, December 2016].

 “When our island people meet someone from the highlands, we barapen (feast).
 We cook pig—the feast-food of the mountain people, vegetables, and fish—which is more usually part of the island diet.
 Sharing customs and eating together, that’s our polite form” (Jacob Rumbiak, Federal Republic of West Papua)

-JEFRY JIKWA (below) is Dani from the highlands in West Papua, and came to Australia in 2006 with 42 other asylum seekers in a traditional double-outrigger canoe.
+JEFRY JIKWA (below) is Dani from the Central Highlands in West Papua, and boated to Australia in 2006 in a traditional double-outrigger canoe seeking asylum with 42 other West Papuans.
 He organised Saluting Melanesia with Maluku independence advocate Tommy Latupeirissa, and introduced the Melanesian speakers and performers.
-He also thanked BISHOP HILTON DEAKIN for his acute observations of the role of churches and activists in East Timor’s independence struggle.
+He also acknowledged BISHOP HILTON DEAKIN (Patron of Australia West Papua Association-Melbourne) for his acute observations of the role of churches and activists in East Timor’s independence struggle.

 Three young West Papuans performed YOSPAN, a derivative of two dances, yosim and pancar, which were joined by edict in Jayapura in the early 1980s at a seminar convened to select the province’s official dance.
 Yosim, a slow jog, is an older dance from Sarmi.
 Pancar, from Biak, is of relatively recent origin, traceable to the military buildup that preceded the end of Dutch colonialism, when rumours of an impending Indonesian attack swept the island.
-The drills of Dutch fighter pilots apparently inspired an artist to invent a step, pantja gas (‘jet’) that imitated an airplane entering a stall.
-(For more on Yospan, Danilyn Rutherford below).
+Apparently the drills of Dutch fighter pilots inspired an artist to invent a step, pantja gas (‘jet’) that imitated an airplane entering a stall.
+(For more on Yospan, see Note 4 below).